LiXin97/pyorb/README.md

 ### Building from source

-Clone the repository and its submodules:
+CPP OpenCV3 and Eigen3 should be installed as a library first.
+If not please install first.
+Then clone the repository and its submodules:

 ```
 git clone --recursive git@github.com/LiXin97/pyorb.git